-The Microbiology Network is a consortium of national experts in GMP, microbiology, GMP, laboratory operations and contamination control that is available to conduct onsite instruction in a variety of topics:
+The Microbiology Network is a consortium of national experts in GMP, microbiology, laboratory operations and contamination control that is available to conduct onsite instruction in a variety of topics:

 We can provide extensive training in your facility to maximize your training dollars.